-The Juno Assessment Panel reviews the applications to the awards.
-There are a currently ten panel members, all academic physicists who are in Practitioner or Champion departments but one who is an industrial physicist.1
+The Juno Assessment Panel is convened twice per year to review applications for the awards.
+There are a currently ten panel members, all academic physicists who are in Practitioner or Champion departments bar one who is an industrial physicist.
+It is currently chaired by Professor Val Gibson, from the Cavendish Laboratory at the University of Cambridge which, at the time of writing, is holder of the only Athena SWAN Gold award in a physics department.